Shubhamnegi/cloudwatch-events-service/README.md

   - Only if the type key in the message set as single, then delete the `event` from  cloudwatch using name key
   - Delete message from the queue

-Total cost of cloudwatch events is $1 per 1 million events

 ## Usage (Repeated Tasks)